-Copy of Form Found On the MPHI Accreditation Site for Completion of CPA

-Instructions and Guidance:
+Copy of Form Found On the MPHI Accreditation Site for Completion of CPA Instructions and Guidance:

-- Please send any additional materials to accompany this Corrective Plan of Action directly to the reviewer(s) whom performed the applicable section review. - If local health department staff need assistance in developing Corrective Plan(s) of Action please contact the applicable section reviewer(s). - The Corrective Plan(s) of Action must be submitted by the local health department within 60 days of the last day of the On-site Review. - Follow-up action on the Corrective Plan(s) of Action must take place within 365 days of the last day of the On-site Review. - In order to complete the Corrective Plan of Action submission process, the health officer must login to the Web Reporting Module using their health officer account.
+- Please send any additional materials to accompany this Corrective Plan of Action directly to the reviewer(s) whom performed the applicable section review. - If local health department staff need assistance in developing Corrective Plan(s) of Action please contact the applicable section reviewer(s). - The Corrective Plan(s) of Action must be submitted by the local health department within 60 days of the last day of the On-site Review. - > Follow-up action on the Corrective Plan(s) of Action must take place within 365 days of the last day of the Onsite Review. - In order to complete the Corrective Plan of Action submission process, the health officer must login to the Web Reporting Module using their health officer account.
 Once logged in, the health officer may make any final edits necessary to the form and then publish the form by checking the 'Publish' box and clicking the 'Save' button.

 Date:

 Local Health Dept Name:

 Your Name:

 Title:

-Local Health Department Staff Res sponsible for Implementing Corrective Plan of Action
+Local Health Department Staff Re sponsible for Implementing Corrective Plan of

 Name:

 Title:

 Phone:

 Fax:

 Indicator Not Met

 Indicator Description:

-Corrective Plan of Action (be specific and Describe Corrective Plan of Action:
+Corrective Plan of Action (be specific Describe Corrective Plan of Action:

 Projected Completion Date:

-Please explain how the Corrective Plan of of Action will correct the deficiency:
+Please explain how the Corrective Plan of A action will correct the deficiency:

-Des Inclu cribe CPA ude projected completion CPA) (be specific and include of date of CPA PA will correct the deficiency details): Are there additional materials a accompar nying this CPA: • Yes 🔍 No Elec ctronic Signature: NOTICE: By placing your nam has been reviewed and approvincluding your Health Officer.
-V Publish 5 S ave Return to CPA Page
+Corrective Plan of Act Describe CPA Include projected complet Explain how the proposed tion date of CPA e details):

+Are there additi onal materials acc ompanying this CPA:

+0 •

+Yes No

+Electronic Signature:

+NOTICE: By placing your name in this box, you agree that this plan has been reviewed and approved by appropriate administrative staff, including your Health Officer.

+Publish S ave Return to CPA Page

-Author order order of the quality of food public health in Michigan
+Assuming and enhancing the quality of food public health in Michigan